SamanthaKwenaeetile/Hang_Game1/README.md

 4. I used the W3C markup validator to check the markup validity.

 ## **Validators**
-* PEP8 - No errors returned from (http://pep8online.com/).
+* PEP8 - No errors returned from (http://pep8online.com/checkresult).

 * Deployment

- The website was deployed using GitHub to Heroku by following these steps:
+ The hangmen game was deployed using GitHub and Heroku by following these steps:

 1. Create an account at heroku.com
 2. Create a new app, add app name and your region
 3. Click on create app
 4. Go to "Settings"

 Under Config Vars, add your sensitive data (the MongoDB URL for example) For this project, set buildpacks to and in that order.
 Go to "Deploy" and at "Deployment method", click on "Connect to Github"